chetanmehra07/FPGAspeaks/README.md

-# InsideVLSI
+# FPGAspeaks
-This is my first project related to Verilog HDL coding and actual Hardware implementation on FPGA board.
+This is my first project.